 Safety and efficacy of azathioprine in pediatric patients have not been established.

 Leukopenia and/or thrombocytopenia are dose-dependent and may occur late in the course of therapy with azathioprine.
 Dose reduction or temporary withdrawal may result in reversal of these toxicities.
 Infection may occur as a secondary manifestation of bone marrow suppression or leukopenia, but the incidence of infection in renal homotransplantation is 30 to 60 times that in rheumatoid arthritis.
-Macrocytic anemia and/or bleeding have been reported.
+Anemias, including macrocytic anemia and/or bleeding have been reported.

 Additional side effects of low frequency have been reported.
-These include skin rashes, alopecia, fever, arthralgias, diarrhea, steatorrhea, negative nitrogen balance, reversible interstitial pneumonitis and hepatosplenic T-cell lymphoma (see Boxed WARNING – MALIGNANCY), and Sweet’s Syndrome (acute febrile neutrophilic dermatosis).
+These include skin rashes, alopecia, fever, arthralgias, diarrhea, steatorrhea, negative nitrogen balance, reversible interstitial pneumonitis, hepatosplenic T-cell lymphoma (see Boxed WARNING – MALIGNANCY), and Sweet’s Syndrome (acute febrile neutrophilic dermatosis).

 Azathioprine Injection Dosage and Administration

 Azathioprine is usually given on a daily basis.
 The initial dose should be approximately 1 mg/kg (50 to 100 mg) given as a single dose or on a twice-daily schedule.
-The dose may be increased, beginning at six to eight weeks and thereafter by steps at four-week intervals, if there are no serious toxicities and if initial response is unsatisfactory.
+The dose may be increased, beginning at 6 to 8 weeks and thereafter by steps at 4-week intervals, if there are no serious toxicities and if initial response is unsatisfactory.
 Dose increments should be 0.5 mg/kg daily, up to a maximum dose of 2.5 mg/kg/day.
-Therapeutic response occurs after several weeks of treatment, usually six to eight; an adequate trial should be a minimum of twelve weeks.
-Patients not improved after twelve weeks can be considered refractory.
+Therapeutic response occurs after several weeks of treatment, usually 6 to 8; an adequate trial should be a minimum of 12 weeks.
+Patients not improved after 12 weeks can be considered refractory.
 Azathioprine may be continued long-term in patients with clinical response, but patients should be monitored carefully, and gradual dosage reduction should be attempted to reduce risk of toxicities.